Pusheen-cat/RACE_2026/README.md

-# RDLM — supervised curriculum code release (EMNLP 2026)
+# Beyond Append-Only Decoding: A Recursive Edit-Based Encoder for Arithmetic Length Generalization (EMNLP 2026)

-# Under code cleaning; expect full release on early October
+# Code cleanup in progress; full release expected in early October

 Code release for the EMNLP 2026 paper.
 A single small Transformer learns to solve math-expression tasks by **iteratively editing a token tape** — replace